georgi5481/Red_Eye_Filter/README.md

     https://techdecodetutorials.com/how-to-install-mingw-c-c-compiler-in-windows-11/

-Please place the .bin files in the release folder.
+Please place the big .bin files in the release folder.
 Or download them from the link: https://drive.google.com/file/d/1nb1PiP0FOEng8BxY4CdfOA2SSGVX2O6j/view

 To compile on Linux: